 The discount rates in the above table used to measure the total pension liabilities for PERS, PFRS and TPAF, respectively, are single blended discount rates based on the long-term expected rate of return on investments of 7.90% and the municipal bond rate of 4.29% and 4.63% as of June 30, 2014 and 2013, respectively.
 The municipal bond rate is based on the Bond Buyer GO 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the average of the last five years of contributions made in relation to the last five years of actuarially recommended contributions for PERS and PFRS and based on the average of the last five years of current plan members through 2033 for PERS, 2045 for PFRS and 2027 for TPAF.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS and 2027 for TPAF and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability for each plan.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the average of the last five years of contributions made in relation to the last five years of actuarially recommended contributions for PERS and PFRS and based on the average of the last five years' contributions for TPAF.
+Based on those assumptions, the plans' fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2033 for PERS, 2045 for PFRS and 2027 for TPAF.
+Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, and 2027 for TPAF and the municipal bond rate was applied to projected benefit payments through 2033 for PERS, 2045 for TPAF and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability for each plan.